 If your home workout routine could do with a little shake up, why not use your daily outdoor exercise allowance to get out of the house and introduce some running into your fitness regime.

-With no equipment needed, you can run anywhere, at any time and start reaping the benefits of this great form of cardio exercise.
+With no equipment needed, you can run anywhere, at any time and start reaping the many running benefits.

 Here’s some great reasons to dust off your running shoes, put on your favourite playlist and give it a go...